suprakashbh/microservices/README.md

 1. Source Code Walk through :

-As you can see in github, this POC have have 7 components (3 microservice and 4 infrastructure components) and each of them is build separately, so each component have their own pom.xml.
+As you can see in github, this POC have have 7 components (3 microservice and 4 infrastructure components) and each of them  have their own pom.xml to build separately.
 This poc is also include a batch script (for windows), build-all.bat file to build all the component.

 Each Microservice (Weather, Forecast and Weather Composite) is developed by using Spring Boot application and uses Tomcat Server.
-Spring Rest Template is used to make outgoing rest api call and Spring MVC  is used to expose service as a Rest call.So this microservices are nothing but a Spring MVC application from which rest get exposed and wrapped by Spring Boot.
+Spring Rest Template is used to make outgoing rest api call and Spring MVC  is used to expose service as a Rest call.So this individual microservices are nothing but a Spring MVC application from which rest get exposed and wrapped by Spring Boot.

-Now , lets concentrate on how to use Spring Cloud and Netflix OSS to build the microservice landscape.
+Lets concentrate on how to use Spring Cloud and Netflix OSS to build the microservice landscape.

-1.1 POM Dependency :
+1.1 POM Dependency

 Its very easy to use Eureka, Ribbon, Zuul and Hystrix Dashboard in Spring clod by using Pom.
 Just add this below starter dependency , it will bring all the necessary dependencies.

 To use Eureka (client) and Ribbon (Load Balancer) in a microservice, just add this below dependency in your microservice pom.xml file.
-See in Weather,Forecast and WeatherComposite microservice pom.xml.
+See in Weather,Forecast and WeatherComposite microservice pom.xml for details.

 			` <dependency>
 				<groupId>org.springframework.cloud</groupId>